-Bus transportation is provided to the Magic Kingdom, Universal Studios and SeaWorld.
+Bus transportation is provided to Disney’s Ticket and Transportation Center, Universal Studios and Disney Springs.

 Check to see if the shuttle times make sense for you.

 When I was there, the first shuttle left for Disney at 8:45am.
-After going through security and the ticket lines, you would not be able to make ‘rope drop’.
+After going through security and the ticket lines, you would not be able to make rope drop.
 If this isn’t important to you, saving the $25 per day WDW parking charge means more money for eating at the parks!

-As of fall 2018, the following are the shuttle times:
+As of June 2023, the following are the shuttle times:

 - WDW Ticket & Transportation center – depart hotel: 8:45am, 9:30am, 10:30pm, 11:30am, 5:00pm